|Club||Chad Rogers||PBA STARS 18U||Dickinson||TX|

 * Interact Club - TCHS 2019/2020 (Senior)

-I am looking to be recruited by a college with a strong academic and athletic program that will help provide structure in my routine as I transition into becoming independent.
-I feel that playing college baseball will not only further develop me physically but also mentally, where I can handle and appreciate life's ups and downs.
+I am looking to be recruited by a college with both a strong academic and athletic program that will help provide structure in my routine as I transition into becoming independent.
+I feel that playing college baseball will not only further enhance my physical and mental performance but will also provide me the foundation and discipline to better handle life's challenges.

 I show leadership on the field by maintaining my composure and lifting up my teammates during challenging times.
 Off the field, I have demonstrated leadership by tutoring younger students with their math and reading.